 Highway agencies continue to implement tolls primarily to mitigate traffic congestion and to generate revenue.
 As public private partnerships continue to pick up pace in infrastructure delivery and operations, it has become increasingly important to evaluate the feasibility of various road tolling approaches and to measure the risks and uncertainties associated with toll road investments.
 The need for such evaluation is particularly realized for time-of-day (TOD) tolling approaches.
 This paper describes the development and implementation of a simulation framework and accompanying software tool to estimate, for various time-of-day (TOD) tolling scenarios, the expected impacts in terms of traffic flow patterns, traveler route choices, amount of travel, travel time, revenue, and social welfare, compared to a base case scenario (no toll).
 The results of the case study corroborate the assumptions or findings of past researchers who touted the efficacy of TOD tolling as an effective congestion-mitigation and revenue-generation strategy.
 The paper also measured the extent to which the impacts of tolling extends beyond just the toll road itself to the adjacent roadways.
 Therefore, a case is made herein for holistic approaches in road toll evaluation (i.e., to use a broader spatial scope that includes neighboring roads) instead of a standalone manner (the toll road only).
 The framework reduces drastically, the time and effort in evaluating proposed future TOD tolling initiatives and can be applied to other prospective tolling locations.
 The visualization feature illustrates traffic diversions from the toll road to neighboring routes due to tolling implementation and displays the most-impacted road segments in the study area.
-Further, the accompanying software tool can be integrated seamlessly with standard software packages for demand analysis and geospatial visualization.
+Furthermore, the accompanying software tool can be integrated seamlessly with standard software packages for demand analysis and geospatial visualization.

 Keywords: Time-of-day tolling, Road pricing, Tolling, User charges, Distributional impacts, Revenue forecast.